g-hamilton/lifecoach/README.md

 ## How To Deploy On Firebase

-   (done from windows)

-1. nvm use 10
-2. yarn build
+1. root -> yarn build:ssr
-3. cd functions -> npm install && npm build
+2. functions -> npm i && npm run build
-4. cd ../ -> yarn build:ssr
-5.
+3. firebase deploy --only hosting
+4. firebase deploy --only functions